-The designation of the Central Bank was, in part, justified by the Administration as implementing recommendations of the Financial Action Task Force (FATF)-a multi-lateral standard-setting body for anti-money and combating the financing of terrorism (AML/CFT).
-The FATF characterizes Iran as a high-risk and non-cooperative jurisdiction with respect to AMF/CFT issues.

-34 On June 24, 2016, the FATF welcomed an "Action Plan" filed by Iran to address its strategic AML/CFT deficiencies and decided to suspend for one year "counter-measures"-mostly voluntary recommendations of increased due diligence with respect to Iran transactions-to assess Iran's implementation of its proposed Action Plan.
+The designation of the Central Bank was, in part, justified by the Administration as implementing recommendations of the Financial Action Task Force (FATF)-a multilateral standard-setting body for anti-money laundering and combating the financing of terrorism (AML/CFT).
+The FATF characterizes Iran as a high-risk and noncooperative jurisdiction with respect to AMF/CFT issues.
+To June 24, 2016, the FATF welcomed an "Action Plan" filed by Iran to address its strategic AML/CFT deficiencies and decided to suspend for one year "counter-measures"-mostly voluntary recommendations of increased due diligence with respect to Iran transactions-to assess Iran's implementation of its proposed Action Plan.